 The IP and surgical department need to catch near misses and put corrective action plans in place.

 Infection prevention cannot be entirely learned in the OR, but continuing education will help IPs become experts in the surgical suite.

 The many references that IPs should obtain include the following:

 These references will provide IPs with a strong knowledge base, allowing a complete review of surgical suites and decontamination/sterilization areas to assist in preventing poor practices and increasing patient safety.

 By understanding the information in these references, the IP will be able to verify and validate proper practices in these areas.
 IPs must remember that practices are as good as people are taught.
-If staff have been taught incorrect practices, they will continue to make mistakes until someone identifies the problem and teaches them the correct practice.
 Proper training is the responsibility of the facility and the IP, who should take advantage of all opportunities to improve their knowledge.